By Mike Loughrin, CEO for Transformance Advisors

 - Conduct training for Black Belts and coach them through their projects

-- Be the reservoir of knowledge for complex problem solving tools which are seldom used, but are very effective in the right situation
+- Be the reservoir of knowledge for complex, but seldom used, problem solving tools

 Summary